alt012ucsd/cse15l-lab-reports/Lab_Report_1.md

 ![Image](gitbash.png)
 4. Open the terminal by using **CTRL + `** or using **Terminal** then **New Terminal**.
 5. In the terminal type **ssh** with a space, followed by your Tritonlink Username and the statement **@ieng6.ucsd.edu**.
+>If you're using your CSE Account information, use the corresponding information instead and the results may differ from the image.
 ![Image](terminal.png)
-6. After clicking **Enter** the terminal will prompt for a password, which should be your Tritonlink password.
+6. After clicking **Enter** the terminal will prompt for a password, which should be your Tritonlink password/ CSE Account password.
 >Hint: For some reason the hotbar won't display text; imagine that the text is still being shown to the computer and select **Enter**.
 7. If the prompt *the authenticity of...* appears, type **yes**, **Enter**, and submit your password.
 8. You will be successful in the remote connection if the following appears: